dgerabagi/aiascent-dev/flattened_repo.md

 *   **Scaffolding (Pedagogical Context):** Temporary support structures provided to a learner to help them complete a task that would otherwise be beyond their current capabilities.
 In the V2V workflow, AI is used as a scaffolding engine to generate boilerplate code, offer hints, or provide templates, with the support being gradually removed as the learner's skills grow.
 *   **Signal-to-Noise Ratio:** A measure of the quality of the context provided to an AI.
 "Signal" is the precise, relevant information needed for a task, while "Noise" is any irrelevant, redundant, or distracting information.
 The goal of data curation is to maximize this ratio.
 *   **Source of Truth:** A canonical document, artifact, or repository that is designated as the single, authoritative source of information for a project.
 In the V2V workflow, the curated and version-controlled project repository serves as the Source of Truth to ensure consistency for both human and AI collaborators.
+*   **Specification (Software):** A detailed document that outlines the requirements, objectives, design, and constraints of a software project.
+It serves as a comprehensive blueprint for the development team, ensuring everyone has a consistent understanding of what needs to be built.
 *   **Stakeholder:** Any person, group, or organization that has an interest in, or is affected by, a project's outcome.
 This includes team members, customers, investors, and users.
 *   **Structured Interaction:** The practice of moving beyond casual, conversational prompts to providing the AI with clear, explicit, and repeatable commands, often using a template or "Interaction Schema."
 This is a core skill for achieving reliable and predictable results from an AI.

 ### **T**

+*   **Technical Debt:** The implied future cost of rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer.
+Over time, this "debt" accumulates "interest," making future changes more difficult and costly.
 *   **Test-and-Revert Workflow:** A core practice of the Virtuoso's Loop where a developer creates a safe restore point (Baseline), applies AI-generated code, tests it, and then either keeps the changes or instantly discards them (Revert) if they are faulty.
 This enables rapid, low-risk experimentation.
 *   **Test-Driven Development (TDD):** A software development methodology where developers write a failing test *before* they write the functional code to make that test pass.
 This "test-first" approach follows a simple "Red-Green-Refactor" cycle and helps ensure code quality, correctness, and maintainability from the start.
 *   **Token:** The basic unit of text that an LLM processes.
 A token can be a word, part of a word, or a punctuation mark.
 The number of tokens in a prompt is a key metric for cost and performance.